The University of Texas at Austin

 Conference Theme: Rhetoric on the Edge

 For more than thirty years, the Public Address Conference (PAC) has been one of the most prestigious small conferences in the field of communication-rhetoric, sparking some of the most significant conversations among rhetoric scholars who study public address.
 We define public address broadly and chose the theme Rhetoric on the Edge because, as recent discussions in the field demonstrate (e.g., #CommunicationSoWhite; #RhetoricSoWhite), for too long the study of public address and rhetoric more broadly have centered on mainstream speakers, ideas, and movements.
 We seek rhetorics from the edge as a way to expand the scope of how we conceive of and understand both public address and rhetoric.
-Topics of exploration for this conference will include marginalized/minoritized voices and rhetorics in the U.S. and beyond.
+Topics of exploration for this conference included marginalized/minoritized voices and rhetorics in the U.S. and beyond.
 Even as our field’s scope has tried to become more inclusive and expansive, we still see great need in not only drawing attention to, but actually centering edge rhetorics in ways that address the problems of how edge scholarship, for example in racial rhetorical criticism, might be both abundant and marginalized (Flores, 2016; CC/CS forum, 2018).

 We look forward to seeing you in beautiful Austin, Texas in September 2024!